-You may decide to pay your premium directly to our Plan with a check or money order.
+You may decide to make your payment directly to our Plan with a check or money order.
 You will receive an invoice from our Plan every month.
 Please make payment payable to "MetroPlus Health Plan".
 Do not make your check or money order payable to "CMS" or "HHS".